 If you need baby diapers or diaper products for toddlers and older children, use the listing available on the National Diaper Bank Network.

 Other resources and ideas on reimbursement for incontinence products (Medicaid, VA, IRS deductions, etc.) can be located on our sister website, Continence Central: About Reimbursement.

 If you would like to start a local bank or do a diaper drive, check out the information provided here by Diaper Bank of Southern Arizona.

-If you have extra products that you would like to donate to someone in need, check to see if there is a diaper bank in your area in the list above.
+If you have extra products to donate to someone in need, check to see if there is a diaper bank in your area in the list above.
 If no diaper banks are operating in your area, you may be able to donate your incontinence products to:

 - a local food bank